takinabradley/Wes-Bos-CSS-Grid/readme.md

 - The `auto-fill` keyword for the `repeat()` function tells CSS Grid to do the same, but to fill the additional space with rows/columns of a similar size.

 - auto-fill allows you to place items past the normal auto-fit of a grid, but still keep the ability to place items past it easily with values like `-1`.

+## 13 Using minmax() for responsive grids

+- `minmax` with auto-fill/auto-fit will create tracks matching the maximum value

+- `minmax` is useful with `fr` units, as it allows the items to stretch/shrink a bit based on the min/max size as the window resizes.

+- `fit-content` can be used sometimes to fit the content to a maximum width, with the mimimum being the width of the content (?)